 When they reached the shore, they pulled their boats up on the beach, left them, nets and all, and followed Jesus.

-What did Jesus mean when he told them they would be fishing for men and women?
-Obviously, he didn't mean that they would go out and throw a net over them.
-What he meant was that just as they had been bringing the fish into their boats, they would now be bringing people into the Kingdom of God.
-Jesus wants you and me to be fishers of people too.
-That means that we will tell the people we meet about Jesus so that they can know him and become his followers too.
+What did Jesus mean when He told them they would be fishing for men and women?
+(Pause for responses.)
+He didn't mean that they would go out and throw a net over them.
+What He meant was that just as they had been bringing the fish into their boats, they would now be bringing people into the Kingdom of God.
+Jesus wants you and me to be fishers of people, too.
+That means that we will tell the people we meet about Jesus so that they can know Him and become His followers, too.